The quadric flat torus theorem: Quadric Complexes

 \begin{lem} \lemlabel{shortcutladder} Let $X$ be a quadric complex.
-A path $\alpha \colon P\to X$ is not geodesic if and only if there exists a shortcut ladder along some subpath of $\alpha$. \end{lem} \begin{proof} Let $\gamma \colon Q \to X$ be a geodesic with the same endpoints and let $D \to X$ be a minimal area disk diagram for the concatenation of $\alpha$ and the reverse of $\gamma$.
-Since $|\alpha| < |\gamma|$, some dual curve of $D$ must start and end on $\alpha$.
-An innermost dual curve then gives a shortcut ladder for a subpath of $\alpha$. \end{proof}
+A path $\alpha$ in $X$ is not geodesic if and only if there exists a shortcut ladder along some subpath of $\alpha$. \end{lem} \begin{proof} Suppose $\alpha$ is not a geodesic.
+Let $\gamma \colon Q \to X$ be a geodesic with the same endpoints, and let $D \to X$ be a minimal area disk diagram for the concatenation of $\alpha$ and the reverse of $\gamma$.
+Since $|\gamma| < |\alpha|$, some dual curve of $D$ must start and end on $\alpha$.
+An innermost dual curve $\sigma$ then gives a shortcut ladder for a subpath of $\alpha$.
+Indeed, by \Lemref{dualcurves}\pitmref{nodualtriangles}, distinct dual curves crossing $\sigma$ must be disjoint, so $\sigma$ is contained in a shortcut ladder along a subpath of $\alpha$ whose initial and terminal edges contain the endpoints of $\sigma$.
+The reverse implication is clear because $P \to D$ in the definition of shortcut ladder is already not geodesic. \end{proof}